A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Governing Equations

 see, e.g.~\cite{CBvdH11,DAB14,Ooy01}.
 The variables $\rho_d, \rho_v, \rho_c$, and $\rho_r$ are the densities of dry air, water vapour, cloud water and rain, respectively.
-While $u$ is related to the velocity of air, $v_r$ is the terminal rain speed and $E$ is the total energy.
+While $\ub$ is related to the velocity of air, $v_r$ is the terminal rain speed, $T$ is the temperature, $\Tref$ is the reference temperature and $E$ is the sum of the internal and kinetic energy densities.
 The total density $\rho$ is given as the sum of the component densities